 Turn off notifications on phone and laptop.
 Or even better, put your phone away somewhere.

-Book the time out in your diary like any other event or meeting.
+Book the time out in your diary like any other networking event or meeting.
 Avoid distractions and optimise your (and other attendees’) time taken to be an active and engaged part of the call.

 Opportunity to learn

-Approach online events (and any event) as an opportunity to fine tune your business pitch.
+Approach online networking events (and any event) as an opportunity to fine tune your business pitch.
 Your personal introduction.
 Make it as clear and concise as possible.

 With glaring eyes on you, you’ll quickly establish who is engaged and who is not.
 Do this in your preparation, but if it doesn’t go exactly how you wanted, review it, learn from it and improve it for next time.